g0tie/nodeJSDemo/README.md

 - You can add a new user with the form, add a name, select a favorite brand and submit, a message will appear above the form to indicate the success or failure of the operation.
 - There is a list of all users on the homepage, you can modiy their infos by clicking on their name.
 You can navigate with previous and next buttons.
 - When you edit a user, you can change the name and the brand, you must validate your changes with the button.
 To go back home click the button at the top left of the page
+- You can view history of changes when updating favorite brands of a user on clicking a username

 ## Commanges